 To treat other itching skin conditions besides scabies, massage a thin layer gently into the affected areas until the medication is completely absorbed.
 Repeat as needed, as directed by your doctor, usually 2 to 3 times a day.

 After treating scabies, you may still have itching for several weeks.
 Ask your doctor about other medications that may help to soothe the itching.
-Tell your doctor if your condition persists or if it worsens.
+Tell your doctor if your condition lasts or gets worse.

 Are you currently using Eurax Cream?